openandclose/tosixinch/docs/intro.rst

 Site specific options are either on commandline or in a configuration file.
-You use frequently the latter, because options are sometimes long and includes special characters.
+You use frequently the latter, because options are sometimes long and include special characters.

 For each site, users will create a new section, adding a few lines of options.